-Outliers detected by the program are summarized in Table 4: "Dixon's Test Outliers 1% Significance Level" of the statistical report in Attachment C. The boron data points at CBL-302I (0.156 mg/L and 0.297 mg/L) meet the outlier criteria.
-These data were not previously excluded by ProUCL and were thus retained as valid data by DUMPstat.
-This Background Evaluation Report does not include these concentrations in the background.
+Outliers detected by the program are summarized in Table 4: "Dixon's Test Outliers 1% Significance Level" of the statistical report in Attachment C.

 Additionally, data can be manually designated as outliers in the opinion of a qualified statistician.
 Manual outliers were previously assigned to calcium and chloride data points at CBL-306I and a pH data point at CBL-341I.
 The July 2019 monitoring data at CBL-306I were not used due to an anomaly during sampling.
 The well was later resampled.